SuperNinjaDK/SuperNinjaDK/README.md

 - 👋 Hi, I’m @SuperNinjaDK
 - 👀 I’m interested in Esport/Gaming, coding/software and hardware
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning TBD
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me LinkedIn: https://www.linkedin.com/in/nikolai-kingo/ or via email: nkingoa@gmail.com